mattmassicotte/swift-evolution/proposals/0NNN-parameter-actor-inheritance.md

 ## Introduction

-This proposal changes how isolation inheritance works for isolated parameters of non-Sendable types.
+This proposal changes how isolation inheritance works for isolated parameters.
 It makes the isolation inheritance rules more uniform while also making a specific concurrency pattern less-restrictive.

 ## Table of Contents